 When you prepare for your optimal study session, remember to do these things:

 - Put your phone out of sight—in another room or at least some place where you will not see or hear it vibrate or ring.
 Just flipping it over is not enough.

 - Turn off the television or music (more on that in the next section).

-- Unless you are deliberately working with a study group, study somewhere alone if possible or at least away from others enough to not hear them talking.
+- Unless you are deliberately working with a study group, study somewhere alone if possible, or at least far enough away from others to not hear them talking.

 If you live with lots of other people or don’t have access to much privacy, see if you can negotiate some space alone to study.
 Ask others to leave one part of the house or an area in one room as a quiet zone during certain hours.
 Ask politely for a specific block of time; most people will respect your educational goals and be willing to accommodate you.
 If you’re trying to work out quiet zones with small children in the house, the bathtub with a pillow can make a fine study oasis.

 You may not always be in the mood or inspired to study.
 And if you have a long deadline, maybe you can blow off a study session on occasion, but you shouldn’t get into the habit of ignoring a strong study routine.
 Jane Austen once wrote in a letter, “I am not at all in a humor for writing; I must write on till I am.”
 Sometimes just starting is the hard part; go ahead and begin.
 Don’t wait around for your study muse; start working, and she’ll show up.